zowe/docs-site/docs/user-guide/api-mediation/authenticating-with-personal-access-token.md

 :::note
 An SMF record can be issued when a Personal Access Token is generated.
 For more information, see [SMF records issued by API ML](api-mediation-smf.md)
 :::

-:::note
-An SMF record can be issued when a Personal Access Token is generated.
-For more information, see [SMF records issued by API ML](api-mediation-smf.md)
+For detailed information about using the Personal Access Token as part of single sign on, see the section [Using the Personal Access Token to authenticate](#using-the-personal-access-token-to-authenticate) later in this article.

+:::tip
+For additional information, see the Medium blog post [Personal Access Tokens for the Zowe API Mediation Layer](https://medium.com/zowe/personal-access-tokens-for-the-zowe-api-mediation-layer-53e383ff1e61).
 :::

 ## User APIs